-Valued behaviour is behaviour which is positive, caring, helpful and values social acceptance.
-We believe that valued behaviour needs to be taught and consistently recognised.
+Positive behaviour is behaviour which is caring, respectful and values social acceptance.
+We believe that this behaviour needs to be taught and consistently recognised.

-Teaching Valued Behaviour
+Teaching Positive Behaviour

 Long term behavioural change comes from developing internal discipline.
-We believe that children learn how to make positive behaviour choices through;
+We believe that children learn what socially acceptable and positive behaviour is through;

 - · Focused teaching of valued behaviours

 - Time to practise valued behaviours

-- Positive relationships with adults and peers
+- · Positive relationships with adults and peers

-- Positive role models, patterning and copying
+- · Positive role models

-- Positive phrasing and reminding
+- · Positive phrasing and reminding

-- · Scripts and routines, repetition and structure
+- Scripts and routines, repetition and structure

 - Consistent, clear and agreed boundaries

 - Praise, reward and positive reinforcement

 - Comfort and forgiveness

 - Teaching children emotional language to discuss their feelings